 In our numerical experiments, we observed that using only the real (or alternatively the imaginary) part of the reflection coefficient $x_j$ is sufficient to construct an accurate affine approximation model.
 All results reported below are based on the real part of $x_j$.

+This is an empirical observation for the restricted signal family considered here.
+Within this family, the reflection coefficients occupy a low-dimensional subset of the complex function space, so either real or imaginary part of reflection coefficient alone remains sufficiently informative to recover $u(0,t)$ with small relative error.
+An intuitive explanation is that, for considered pulse trains, the scattering data exhibit strong consistency constraints, so the two real and imaginary parts of $r(\xi)$ are not statistically independent on this dataset.

 First, we applied Eq.~(\ref{eq:full-map}) to the training data to compute the full-order operator $A_{\mathrm{aug}}$ and the bias vector $\mathbf{b}$.
 Then, by computing the singular value decomposition of $A_{\mathrm{aug}}$, we observed a sharp decay, over several orders of magnitude, in the singular values after the sixteenth singular value.
 This indicates that a rank-16 approximation captures all of the operator's significant components.
 Accordingly, we set $r=16$ when constructing the projection matrix $R$ and the reduced mapping matrix $A_r$.